michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 Mockist TDD practitioners do one cycle after another.
 Once the top-level class is finished and dependencies mocked, they go level down and repeat the process.
 It like searching the graph-type approach.
 They can Mock dependencies immediately, or they can change their mind later and extract already existing logic into a separate class that they can replace with a Mock and use instead of the actual logic.
 The tend to think about the design quite early and try to be right the first time.
-The have to, as refactoring with all those Mocks around is far less pleasant than in the state-based testing (Classical TDD).
+The have to, as refactoring with all those Mocks around is far less pleasant than in the state-based testing (classic TDD).

 ```
 # Mockists TDD practitioners
-RED -> (mock dependencies) GREEN -> RED -> GREEN (mock dependencies)
+RED -> (mock dependencies) GREEN -> RED -> GREEN -> REFACTOR (extract logic and mock dependencies)
 ```

-Developer that know more that one flavor of TDD can obviously jump from one to another, case by case.
-The problem with jumping is that some of tests will still fail during the Refactoring step (those with Mocked dependencies) and that we have to remember to create some additional end to end tests with real dependencies for the classes we developed with Mockist TDD approach.
+Developer that know more than one flavor of TDD can obviously jump from one to another, case by case.
+The problem with jumping is that some of tests may still fail during the Refactoring step (those with Mocked dependencies) and that we have to remember to create some additional end to end tests with real dependencies for the classes we developed with Mockist TDD approach.
 If you forget to create them, your system may not work at all although all your tests are green.
 We definitely don't want to be there.